Branch-and-Bound Performance Estimation Programming: A Unified Methodology for Constructing Optimal Optimization Methods: BnB-PEP for strongly convex smooth minimization

 which is a suboptimal but reasonable algorithm.
 By Lemma \ref{Reparametrization-lemma}, this corresponds to $\alpha_{i,i-1}^{\textrm{init}}=1$ for $i\in[1:N]$ and $\alpha_{i,j}^{\textrm{init}}=0$ for $j\neq i-1$.

-Stage 2 computes a locally optimal solution to \eqref{eq:BnB-PEP-Preli} using an interior-point algorithm, warm-starting at the feasible solution produced by Stage 1.
-When a good warm-starting point is provided, interior-point algorithms can quickly converge to a locally optimal solution \cite{byrd1997local,wachter2006implementation},\cite[$\mathsection$3.3]{fiacco1990nonlinear}.
-If the interior-point algorithm fails to convergence, we return the feasible solution from Stage 1.
+Stage 2 computes a locally optimal solution to \eqref{eq:BnB-PEP-Preli} using an interior-point algorithm, warm-starting at the feasible solution corresponding to GD that was produced by Stage 1.
+When a good warm-starting point is provided, interior-point algorithms can quickly converge to a locally optimal solution \cite{byrd1997local,wachter2006implementation}, \cite[$\mathsection$3.3]{fiacco1990nonlinear}.
+If the interior-point algorithm fails to converge, we return the feasible solution from Stage 1.
 Fortunately, we observe that Stage 2 consistently provides a locally optimal solution.

 Stage 3 computes a globally optimal solution using a customized spatial branch-and-bound algorithm, warm-starting at the solution produced by Stage 2.
 We detail our BnB-PEP-QCQP-specific customization in $\mathsection$\ref{sec:Efficient-implementation-and-enhancement}.
 A good warm-starting point provides a tight upper bound of the optimal value and, therefore, significantly accelerates the spatial branch-and-bound algorithm of Stage 3.
 In our experience, Stage 2 often provides an excellent, even nearly optimal, warm-starting point.